About Villanova University

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Villanova, approximately 46% of students took out student loans averaging $8,578 a year.
 That adds up to $34,312 over four years for those students.

 The student loan default rate at Villanova is 1.4%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Villanova Graduates Make?students who graduate with a bachelor's degree from Villanova make about $77,900 a year during their first few years of employment after graduation.
+How Much Money Do Villanova Graduates Make?bachelor's degree recipients from Villanova make around $77,900 per year during the early years of their employment.
 That's great news for Villanova students since it is 96% more than the average college graduate's salary of $39,802 per year.

 Location of Villanova University